itsresearch/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
-This contains MYSQL code for Blood Bank Management System
+Project work on the database of the Blood Bank Managemnet System.